votchallenge/website/contents/vots2023/participation.md

 ## Participation steps

+The VOTS2023 challenge took place between May 4th and June 18th 2023.
+After the results have been processed and analyzed by the VOTS2023 challenge committee, 47 tracker were accepted to the VOTS2023 challenge official leaderboard.
+To facilitate development the challenge has reopened as a VOTS2023 benchmark for the research community with the VOTS2023 challenge trackers indicated in the public leaderboard.

  - Follow the guidelines to integrate your tracker with the [new VOT toolkit](/howto/integration_multiobject.html) and [run the experiments](/howto/overview.html).
- - Register your tracker on the [registration page](https://forms.gle/TdnCBuHWN2B5Yagz5), fill-out the tracker description questionnaire and submit the tracker description documents: a short description for the results paper and a longer description (see explanations below).
+ - Register your tracker on the [registration page](https://forms.gle/YjQUsJnBN9DNod386), fill-out the tracker description questionnaire and submit the tracker description documents: a short description for the results paper and a longer description (see explanations below).
- - Once registered, submit the output produced by the toolkit ([see toolkit tutorial](https://www.votchallenge.net/howto/overview.html)) to the [evaluation server](https://eu.aihub.ml/competitions/191).
+ - Once registered, submit the output produced by the toolkit ([see toolkit tutorial](https://www.votchallenge.net/howto/overview.html)) to the [evaluation server](https://eu.aihub.ml/competitions/201).
 Do not forget to pack the results with the `vot pack` command.
  - Receive performance scores via email.

 ![Participation steps](participation_steps.png)